open-feature/flagd/docs/reference/custom-operations/fractional-operation.md

 The other elements in the array are nested arrays with the first element representing a variant and the second being the relative weight for this option.
 There is no limit to the number of elements.

+> [!NOTE]
+> Older versions of the `fractional` operation were percentage based, and required all variants weights to sum to 100.

 ## Example

 Flags defined as such: